Daily High to Daily Low: Is It Safe to Buy Annaly Capital Management Inc. (NLY)?

 Sponsored

-The average price from analysts is $9.30, which is -$0.22 below the current price.
-NLY currently public float of 1.39B and currently shorts hold a 1.28% ratio of that float.
-Today, the average trading volume of NLY was 13.68M shares.
+The average price from analysts is $9.30, which is $0.09 above the current price.
+NLY currently public float of 1.39B and currently shorts hold a 1.36% ratio of that float.
+Today, the average trading volume of NLY was 14.17M shares.

 NLY’s Market Performance

-NLY stocks went up by 0.85% for the week, with a monthly jump of 3.49% and a quarterly performance of 11.63%, while its annual performance rate touched 29.96%.
-The volatility ratio for the week stands at 0.94% while the volatility levels for the past 30 days are set at 1.41% for Annaly Capital Management Inc..
-The simple moving average for the period of the last 20 days is 2.93% for NLY stocks with a simple moving average of 15.79% for the last 200 days.
+NLY stocks went down by -2.84% for the week, with a monthly jump of 1.10% and a quarterly performance of 5.97%, while its annual performance rate touched 32.61%.
+The volatility ratio for the week stands at 1.82% while the volatility levels for the past 30 days are set at 1.31% for Annaly Capital Management Inc..
+The simple moving average for the period of the last 20 days is -1.14% for NLY stocks with a simple moving average of 11.80% for the last 200 days.

 Analysts’ Opinion of NLY